Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 - Revolutions can no longer become Board Members of the Mountaineering club and generally messing with mountaineering stuff.
 (Thanks MasterOfGrey)
 - Revolutions can no longer spam requests to do paleontology/archeology/etc. (Thanks MasterOfGrey)
 - Giovanni Schiaparelli can now spawn properly.
+- Wyoming's Baseball club is no longer spawned in Wisconsin.
+(Thanks to PPsyrius)

 Other:
 - Changed various triggers to be more compatible (Thanks MasterOfGrey)
+- Added more historical Car manufacturers for race cars.
+(Thanks to PPsyrius)
+- Added historical Baseball clubs to Japan.
+(Thanks to PPsyrius)
+- Added fictional Thai Element names.
+(Thanks to PPsyrius)